How to Become an RN Fast: 3 Speedy Options to Suit Your Style

 The best things in life are worth waiting for.

 You’ve heard it a million times, but this old adage just doesn’t sit right with you.
 You know what you want, and you’re not one to wait around for it.
-You prefer life in the fast lane, plus you have a family depending on you.
+You prefer life in the fast lane, plus you have bills to pay and professional goals to reach.
 You simply don’t have the luxury of waiting.

 You’ll be happy to hear that nursing is a field with plenty of entrance options to suit your preferences.
-So if you want to become a nurse quickly, you can find an option to fit your needs.
+So if you want to become a nurse fast, you can find a path to fit your needs.
 And once you’re working, you can always go on to advance your education further in the future.

-If you’re serious about getting your feet wet in the nursing field as fast as possible, then the Licensed Practical Nurse (LPN) route is your best bet.
-While you wouldn’t actually be an RN, you could be launching your career in as few as 12 months.1 This would allow you to start gaining experience (and earning a paycheck) with the option to work toward RN status later on.
+If you’re itching to enter the field, the fastest way to become a nurse would be taking the Licensed Practical Nurse (LPN) route.
+While you wouldn’t actually be an RN, you could launch a nursing career in as few as 12 months.1 This would allow you to start gaining experience (and earning a paycheck) with the option to work toward RN status later on.

 What do LPNs do?

 LPNs are valuable players on the nursing team.
 But what exactly do they do?
-These healthcare professionals are responsible for taking patient vitals, distributing medications and administering basic patient care, such as changing bandages and IV drips, among other duties.
+These healthcare professionals are responsible for taking patient vitals, distributing medications and administering basic patient care, such as changing bandages and IV drips, among other duties, according to the Bureau of Labor Statistics.2

-LPNs who wish to advance their education can go on to apply their knowledge in a bridge program to earn their Associate’s Degree in Nursing (ADN).
-This would earn them the title of registered nurse (RN).
+LPNs who wish to advance their education can go on to apply their knowledge in a bridge program to earn their Associate’s degree in Nursing (ADN).
+This plus passing the NCLEX-RN licensure exam would earn them the title of registered nurse (RN).

 LPN salary and job growth

-The median annual salary of LPNs in 2015 was $43,170, according to the BLS.2 Demand for LPNs is projected to grow 16 percent through 2024, which is much higher than the national average rate of 7 percent.
-In fact, 187,773 LPN jobs were posted in the past year alone.3
+The median annual salary of LPNs in 2017 was $45,030, according to the BLS.2 Employment of LPNs is projected to grow 12 percent through 2026, which is faster than the national average rate of 7 percent.2

-2. ADN avenue: A speedy alternate route to your nursing career
+2. ADN avenue: A rapid route to an RN role

-If you have your sights set on the coveted role of RN, acquiring an Associate’s Degree in Nursing (ADN) will be the fastest route to your career as a registered nurse.
-Many don’t realize that an RN title can be earned with either an Associate’s degree or a Bachelor’s degree.
-By opting for your ADN, you could be launching your nursing career in as few as 18 months.1
+If you have your sights set on the coveted role of RN, acquiring an Associate’s degree in Nursing (ADN) will be the fastest direct route to your career as a registered nurse.
+Many don’t realize that an RN title can be earned with either an associate’s degree or a bachelor’s degree.
+By opting for your ADN, you could be launching your registered nursing career in as few as 18 months.1

 What do RNs do?